dispanser/dispanser.github.io/_posts/2023-03-05-partition-index-find-candidate-partitions-for-point-queries.md

 value on many sets simultaneously, while keeping the index data on disk and avoiding a separate read operation for each individual set.

-> The motivational examples start from a set of parquet files.
-When the index is stored independently from the indexed data, it is not necessary to limit ourselves to indexing a single column of a parquet file, but _any chunk or subset of a table_ that can be sensibly processed separately.
-This could be other file types (`avro`, `orc`, `csv`, ...), or an individual row group in a parquet file.
+> The motivational examples start from a set of Parquet files.
+When the index is stored independently from the indexed data, it is not necessary to limit ourselves to indexing a single column of a Parquet file, but _any chunk or subset of a table_ that can be sensibly processed separately.
+This could be other file types (`avro`, `orc`, `csv`, ...), or an individual row group in a Parquet file.
 We will from now on refer to identifying candidate partitions.
 {: .prompt-info}

 ### Cuckoo Filters: An Alternative to Bloom Filters

-[Cuckoo Filters][cuckoo-wiki] (see [paper][cuckoo-paper]) provide a useful improvement over bloom filters for our use case, as they only require two read operations for a single-value lookup - bloom filters require a number of lookups that depends on the desired false-positive rate (you can try out a bloom filter calculator over [here][hurst-bloom]).
-There's a also an introduction to Cuckoo Filters with some animations on [brilliant.org][cuckoo-brilliant].
+[Cuckoo Filters][cuckoo-wiki] (see [paper][cuckoo-paper]) provide a useful improvement over Bloom filters for our use case, as they only require two read operations for a single-value lookup - Bloom filters require a number of lookups that depends on the desired false-positive rate (you can try out a Bloom filter calculator over [here][hurst-bloom]).
+There's also an introduction to Cuckoo Filters with some animations on [brilliant.org][cuckoo-brilliant].

-We will use a small variation on the original Cuckoo Filter implementation by allowing to grow the number of slots per bucket, which enables us to encode sets of different sizes using the same number of buckets.
-This is necessary in case the parquet files to index are varying in size or number of distinct values in the indexed column.
+We will use a small variation on the original Cuckoo Filter implementation that allows us to grow the number of slots per bucket, to encode sets of different sizes using the same number of buckets.
+This is necessary in case the Parquet files to index are varying in size or number of distinct values in the indexed column.

 [cuckoo-wiki]: https://en.wikipedia.org/wiki/Cuckoo_filter
 [cuckoo-paper]: https://www.cs.cmu.edu/~binfan/papers/conext14_cuckoofilter.pdf